bausano/bitcoin-broker/DESIGN.md

 ```

 In the example above we have two transactions.
 First transaction bought 0.75
-bitcons for $4.5k including process fees.
+bitcoins for $4.5k including process fees.
 The bitcoins were bought for exchange
 rate of $5990 for 1 BTN.
 Compared towards current trend, this was a good
 purchase.